kunakatadiwanashe/Fullstack-Events-App-Api-Team-Project-with-Pepe-/README.md

 ```
 *(use correct version of [pip](https://pip.pypa.io/en/stable/) and [python](https://python.org/) according to your OS and python install)*
 Then open [http://localhost:5000](http://localhost:5000) to see your app.
-When you are ready to deploy to production, set environment variable `PRODUCTION` to  `True` on your server of choice, clone the project onto your server and spin it up.

 ## Creating an app